 Skip to main content

-Professional Summary: Dr. Irwin Helvey is a Postdoctoral Fellow and BCBA supervisor in the Severe Behavior Program at Children’s Specialized Hospital—Rutgers University Center for Autism Research, Education, and Services.
-She is a part-time lecturer in the Rutgers Graduate School of Applied and Professional Psychology.
+Professional Summary: Dr. Irwin Helvey is a Senior Board Certified Behavior Analyst in the Severe Behavior Program at Children’s Specialized Hospital—Rutgers University Center for Autism Research, Education, and Services (CSH–RUCARES) and a Clinical Assistant Professor in the Department of Pediatrics at Robert Wood Johnson Medical School.
+She is also an Adjunct Professor in the Rutgers Graduate School of Applied and Professional Psychology.
 She received a Bachelor of Arts in Psychology from the College of Charleston and both a Master of Arts and a Ph.D. in Psychology with a concentration in Applied Behavior Analysis from the University of North Carolina Wilmington.
 She has regularly served as a guest reviewer in behavior-analytic journals, including The Journal of Applied Behavior Analysis, Behavior Analysis in Practice, and Behavior Analysis: Research and Practice.
 She was the recipient of the 2021 Behavior Analysis in Health, Sport, and Fitness SIG Small Research Grant and the 2021 Dissertation Award from the University of North Carolina Wilmington.
-Her primary research and clinical interests include the assessment and treatment of severe behavior disorders, translational and applied research on treatment relapse, and supervision and staff training.
-She has conducted additional research in the areas of physical activity, interpersonal and group contingencies, and diversity in behavior analysis training programs.
+Her primary research and clinical interests include the assessment and treatment of severe behavior disorders, translational and applied research on treatment relapse, and physical activity.
+She has conducted additional research in the areas of interpersonal and group contingencies and diversity in behavior analysis training programs.

 Education: